Erasmus+ for Training

-Leiden University teaching and support staff, including PhD candidates with a Leiden University-funded position.
+Leiden University teaching and support staff, including PhD candidates with a Leiden University employment contract.

 - You must be employed by Leiden University.

-- The receiving organisation must be a higher education institution with an Erasmus+ status, or a public/private organisation active in the labour market or in the fields of education, training or youth.
+- The receiving organisation must be a higher education institution with an Erasmus+ status, or a public/private organisation active in the labour market or in the field of education, training or youth.

 - The Erasmus+ training grant cannot be used to cover costs that are already financed by other European Union funds, for example through research and innovation grants.

 - Your training can take the form of a (language) training course, job-shadowing, an observation period or a short course.

 - Conferences are not eligible for an Erasmus+ for Training grant.

 - You must complete an online participant report after your Erasmus+ period.

 - You must submit all required documents on time both before, during and after your Erasmus+ period.
 Leiden University has the right to withhold, cancel or revoke (in whole or in part) the awarded grant, if you fail to do so.

 Due to limited funds available in the academic year 2023-2024: